rezamauliadi/slate/source/includes/callback/_accept-payment-callback.md

     <strong>URL must return a <code>200</code> HTTP Status Code</strong>.
 If the
-    URL returns another HTTP Status Code or if our system doesn't receive any response within 30 seconds (timeout), our system will retry the request 5 times, with a 2-minute interval for disbursement callback.
+    URL returns another HTTP Status Code or if our system doesn't receive any response within 30 seconds (timeout), our system will retry the request 5 times, with a 2-minute interval for Accept Payment callback.
   </p>
 </aside>